dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/index.md

 * <xref:blazor/host-and-deploy/server>: Server apps running on IIS, including IIS with Azure Virtual Machines (VMs) running Windows OS and Azure App Service.
 * <xref:blazor/host-and-deploy/webassembly>: Includes additional guidance for Blazor WebAssembly apps hosted on IIS, including static site hosting, custom `web.config` files, URL rewriting, sub-apps, compression, and Azure Storage static file hosting.
 * IIS sub-application hosting
   * Follow the guidance in the [App base path](#app-base-path) section for the Blazor app prior to publishing the app.
-The examples use an app base path of `/CoolApp`.
+The examples use an app base path of `/CoolApp` and show how to [obtain the base path from app settings or other configuration providers](#obtain-the-app-base-path-from-configuration).
   * Follow the sub-application configuration guidance in <xref:host-and-deploy/iis/advanced#sub-applications>.
 The sub-app's folder path under the root site becomes the virtual path of the sub-app.
 For an app base path of `/CoolApp`, the Blazor app is placed in a folder named `CoolApp` under the root site and the sub-app takes on a virtual path of `/CoolApp`.

 Sharing an app pool among ASP.NET Core apps isn't supported, including for Blazor apps.
 Use one app pool per app when hosting with IIS, and avoid the use of IIS's [virtual directories](/iis/get-started/planning-your-iis-architecture/understanding-sites-applications-and-virtual-directories-on-iis#virtual-directories) for hosting multiple apps.